Reading and studying the Bible definitely helps us navigate this life. But how often do we consider the spiritual benefits from God’s Word?

 The deeper we go into God’s truth, the more we are spiritually impacted by His Word.

-- Preparation for the future – God uses His Word to foster spiritual endurance and fill His children with hope and encouragement.
+- Preparation & hope for the future – God uses His Word to foster spiritual endurance and fill us with hope and encouragement.
 Even if the days ahead are filled with trouble, pain, and persecution we can be victorious every step of the way because God has prepared us through Scripture.
 For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope (Romans 15:4).

 - Strength to resist temptation – Jesus Himself used God’s Word to stave off Satan’s attacks.
 Scripture will protect us from sin by arming us with the truth and strengthening our longing to please and obey God.
 With God’s Word in our hearts – not just in our minds – we can stand firm.
 The law of his God is in his heart; his feet will not slip (Psalm 37:31).

-- Spiritual vitality – Those who live a life rooted in Scripture will thrive.
+- Spiritual vitality – If we root ourselves in Scripture, we will thrive.
 God will bless us when we delight in and are devoted to His Word.
 Our relationship with Him will be strong and produce eternal results.
 He is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither.
 Whatever he does prospers (Psalm 1:3).

 When we ingest God’s Word, we will taste the sweetness of the Author of Life.
 When we go beyond a superficial reading of the Bible and mediate on its truths, we will experience the Person of the Holy Spirit.
 We will interact with our Creator.
 That is the point when God will move our hearts and meet the deepest needs of our souls.

 Have you experienced any of these spiritual benefits?
-How do you plumb the depths of God’s Word.
+What other spiritual benefits have you discovered?